carla-simulator/ros-bridge/Readme.md

 To start the ros bridge with rviz use:

+    source ~/ros/catkin_ws_for_carla/devel/setup.bash
     roslaunch carla_ros_bridge client_with_rviz.launch

-You can setup the vehicle wanted to used as ego vehicle in config/settings.yaml.
+You can setup the vehicle configuration config/settings.yaml.

-Then you can make use of the CARLA python API scripts manual_control.py.
+Then you can make use of the CARLA Python API script manual_control.py.
 This spawns a vehicle with role_name='hero' which is interpreted as the ego vehicle as defined by the config/settings.yaml.

-You can then further spawn other vehicles using spawn_npc.py from CARLA python API.
+You can then further spawn other vehicles using spawn_npc.py from CARLA Python API.
 Then those vehicles will show up also on ROS side.

 # Test control messages
 You can send command to the car using the /carla/ego_vehicle/ackermann_cmd topic.